umbertomig/tdp-accountability/README.md

 ## TDP

-This GitHub repository contains data and documented R code for ["Nome do Paper"](https://doi.org/10.31235/osf.io/9a6ch), authored by [Danilo Freire](http://danilofreire.github.io), [Manoel Galdino](https://www.transparencia.org.br/quem_somos#quem_somos), [Umberto Mignozzetti](http://umbertomig.com) and [Jessica Voigt](https://www.linkedin.com/in/voigtjessica/).
+This GitHub repository contains data and documented R code for [_ Bottom-Up Accountability and Infrastructure Delivery: Mixed Evidence from Brazil_](https://doi.org/10.31235/osf.io/9a6ch), authored by [Danilo Freire](http://danilofreire.github.io), [Manoel Galdino](https://www.transparencia.org.br/quem_somos#quem_somos), [Umberto Mignozzetti](http://umbertomig.com) and [Jessica Voigt](https://www.linkedin.com/in/voigtjessica/).

-> **Abstract**: Which institutional features do Latin American elites favor for climate change policies?
-Climate change mitigation requires global scale governance, but it remains unclear which institutional arrangements maximize the support for environmental agreements.
-In this paper, we run a conjoint experiment with elite members of 10 Latin American countries and ask respondents to evaluate institutional designs drawn from a pool of 5,500 possible climate change treaties.
-We find that Latin American elites prefer international organizations to formulate climate policies, support imposing increasing fines on violators, and favor renewing agreements every five years.
-We also find that elites support both international institutions and local courts to mediate conflicts, but they distrust non-governmental organizations and reject informal norms as an means of conflict resolution.
-Our results identify possible challenges in crafting climate mitigation policies and offer new insights about how to integrate local and international levels in environmental agreements.
+> **Abstract**: Does grassroots participation improve public service provision?
+We study the effect of a mobile phone application that allows citizens to monitor school construction projects in 1030 Brazilian municipalities.
+The app provides a platform where users can submit photos of construction sites, consult independent engineers, and contact their representatives about project delays.
+Our results show the app has a null impact on public spending and school completion times.
+Additionally, we find that politicians do not react to individual requests.
+The results suggest it is difficult to motivate bottom-up accountability in new democracies and question the impact of local monitoring on the quality of public services.
 >
-> **Keywords**: accountability, Brazil,
+> **Keywords**: accountability, Brazil, impact evaluation, state capacity, technology

 You can cite the article as:

 > Freire, D., Galdino, M., Mignozzetti, U., Voigt, J. 2019.
-"Nome do Paper", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.
+"Bottom-Up Accountability and Infrastructure Delivery: Mixed Evidence from Brazil", _SocArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.

 BibTeX entry:

 ```
 @misc{freire2019paper,
-  title={Nome do Paper},
+  title={Bottom-Up Accountability and Infrastructure Delivery: Mixed Evidence from Brazil},
   author={Freire, Danilo and Galdino, Manoel and Mignozzetti, Umberto and Voigt, Jessica},
   pages={1--15},
   year={2019},